 Build information networks to educate the international community about human rights abuses in North Korea.

-Achieve leadership roles in the public and private sectors and become contributing global citizens.
+Achieve leadership roles in the public and private sectors as contributing global citizens.

-PSCORE’s ultimate mission is to ensure the successful, secure, and sustainable reunification of the Korean Peninsula through inter-lateral cooperation and well-structured policies.
+PSCORE’s ultimate mission is to advocate for human rights in order to ensure the successful, secure, and sustainable reunification of the Korean Peninsula through inter-lateral cooperation and well-structured policies.
 We aim to empower North Korean refugees through our education programs and provide the necessary tools for them to become self-sufficient in their new societies.

 Staff from all over the world